daos-stack/daos/docs/admin/docker.md

 $ docker-compose --file utils/docker/vcluster/docker-compose.yml -- build
 ```

-The same arguments are accepted but they must be defined in the Docker Compose environment file
+The same arguments are accepted but they are defined in the Docker Compose environment file
 `utils/docker/vcluster/.env`.

 !!! warning